 The popular areas are Sta Lucia, Yapak, palacio ni Moses (left photo), colegios de santos, jusgado and Jacob's well.

-Well, whatever it is in Banahaw, the orbs only registerd in MY camera.
+Well, whatever it is in Banahaw, the orbs only registered in MY camera.
 So, either I'm picking up the energy or my point-and-shoot can record EMF readings and is therefore very high tech!
 Whatever it is, I find myself going back to Banahaw where its wildness and beauty evoke inner stillness.

 Note that Banahaw is still closed for climbers.
 The areas open are Dolores (low level at 1200 ft) and Kinabuhayan (mid-level).